aerni/statamic-livewire-forms/README.md

 ### SubmissionCreated

 Dispatched after a form submission has been created.
-This happens after has a form has been submitted on the front-end.
+This happens after a form has been submitted on the front-end.

 #### Statamic